jackpine/biketag-api-rails/README.md

     28567df81604        jackpine/biketag-api:latest   "/sbin/my_init"        About a minute ago   Up About a minute   0.0.0.0:80->80/tcp, 443/tcp     biketag-api
     c27445952259        mdillon/postgis:latest        "/docker-entrypoint.
 2 minutes ago        Up 2 minutes        0.0.0.0:25432->5432/tcp         biketag-db

+Take note of the port biketag-db has forwarded postgres to (25432 in this case).

 *Now that your containers have been provisioned ("run"), unless the containers are destroyed, you'll only need to `docker start
 <container-name>`, not `docker run <container-name>`.*

-You'll need to set up your database before the application will work.
+You'll need to set up your database schema before the application will work.

 ```
 me@my-laptop$ docker exec -ti biketag-api bash -l